First-Order Projected Algorithms With the Same Linear Convergence Rate Bounds as Their Unconstrained Counterparts: Introduction

+\IEEEPARstart{T}{he} design and analysis of various optimization algorithms have attracted significant attention in recent years.
+In particular, obtaining tight exponential convergence rate bounds for various optimization algorithms based on frequency-domain analysis has emerged as an active area of research \cite{lessard2016analysis,michalowsky2021robust,scherer2021convex,zhang2022zames,su2025exponential,zhang2024frequency}.
 Frequency-domain analysis methods can be unified within the framework of integral quadratic constraints (IQCs)\cite{megretski1997system}.
-Considerable progress has been made in investigating the necessity of IQC analysis \cite{jonsson2001lecture,khong2020converse} and the role of the well-known O'Shea-Zames-Falb (OZF) multipliers within it \cite{carrasco2016zames,su2023necessity,gyotoku2024dual}.
-The latter also includes demonstrating the phase containment of other classes of multipliers within the OZF class, particularly the unbounded Popov multipliers \cite{carrasco2013equivalence,carrasco2014multipliers,li2024generalization}.
+Considerable progress has been made in investigating the necessity of IQC analysis \cite{jonsson2001lecture,khong2020converse} and the role of the well-known O'Shea--Zames--Falb (OZF) multipliers within it \cite{carrasco2016zames,su2023necessity,gyotoku2024dual}.
+The latter also includes demonstrating the phase containment of other classes of multipliers within the OZF class, particularly the Popov multipliers that are unbounded at infinity \cite{carrasco2013equivalence,carrasco2014multipliers,li2024generalization}.
 The IQC framework is powerful in that less conservative convergence rate \mml{bounds} may be obtained in both continuous-time \cite{hu2016exponential} and discrete-time schemes \cite{boczar2015exponential}.
-It also gives insights to disprove the global convergence of the heavy-ball method \cite{lessard2016analysis}.
-IQC analysis can also be formulated in the time domain through the well-established Kalman-Yakubovich-Popov (KYP) lemma \cite{rantzer1996kalman}.
-It is worth noting that IQC analysis using rational and bounded multipliers is closely tied to quadratic Lyapunov functions in the time domain via the KYP lemma.
-The time-domain IQC analysis can be modified in the context of dissipativity to analyze sublinear rates under varying stepsizes \cite{hu2017dissipativity}.
-Recently, efforts have also been made to synthesize accelerated optimization algorithms within the IQC framework \cite{scherer2021convex}, \cite{scherer2023optimization}.
-A variant of Nesterov's algorithm, termed the triple momentum algorithm, has been proposed in \cite{van2017fastest} with improved convergence rates.
+It also gives insights to disprove the global convergence of the heavy-ball method \cite{lessard2016analysis}. \li{Through the well-established Kalman--Yakubovich--Popov (KYP) lemma \cite{rantzer1996kalman}, IQCs can also be formulated in the time domain and are closely connected to quadratic Lyapunov or storage functions when rational and bounded multipliers are used.} The time-domain IQC analysis can be modified in the context of dissipativity to analyze sublinear rates under varying stepsizes \cite{hu2017dissipativity}.
+Recently, efforts have also been made to synthesize accelerated algorithms within the IQC framework \cite{scherer2021convex}, \cite{scherer2023optimization}.
+A variant of Nesterov's algorithm, termed the triple momentum \li{method (TMM)}, has been proposed in \cite{van2017fastest} with improved convergence rates. \mll{Meanwhile, there exists a parallel line of research to IQC-based analysis in the optimization community, termed performance estimation problems (PEPs), which formulates interpolation conditions for the convex gradient mappings \cite{taylor2017smooth,taylor2017exact}.}